 KIDWARE SOFTWARE 35+ YEAR HISTORY

-1995 – Lou starts developing a new college level programming curriculum to help him teach Visual Basic 4 to new programming students at the University of Washington.
-Lou’s curriculum and writing style would become the inspiration and base tutorial text for our programming tutorials for the next two decades.
+1995 – Lou Tylee starts writing a new college level programming curriculum to teach Visual Basic 4 to programming students at the University of Washington.
+Lou’s curriculum and writing style would become the inspiration and base tutorial blueprint for all our future computer programming tutorials.

 1998 – The new www.KidwareSoftware.com website officially launched on the rapidly growing World Wide Web to help market and distribute our newly developed Microsoft Visual Basic programming tutorials for Windows 95/98.
 LEARN VISUAL BASIC 5 was written as a beginning Visual Basic programming course for colleges and universities.
-Lou taught this course at the University of Washington for the next decade.
-VISUAL BASIC FOR KIDS 5 and BEGINNING VISUAL BASIC 5 were also developed as beginning Visual Basic programming tutorials for kids and young adults.
-All of these programming tutorials were updated to Visual Basic 6 later that year.
+VISUAL BASIC FOR KIDS 5 and BEGINNING VISUAL BASIC 5 were also developed as beginning Visual Basic programming tutorials for kids and teens.
+All of our programming tutorials were updated to Visual Basic 6 later that year.
 We also finished upgrading all of our KIDware Learning Games for the Microsoft Windows platform.

-1999 – The VISUAL BASIC 5/6 AND DATABASES tutorial was published as an intermediate college-level course for Microsoft Access and Microsoft SQL Databases.
+1999 – The VISUAL BASIC 5/6 AND DATABASES tutorial was published as a college-level course for Microsoft Access and Microsoft SQL Databases.

-2002 – VISUAL BASIC .NET FOR KIDS and BEGINNING VISUAL BASIC .NET were both written for the Visual Basic .NET 2002 development environment.
+2002 – Microsoft launches a new version of Visual Basic called Visual Basic .NET and it is very different than Visual Basic 6.
+Philip takes an official Microsoft Certification course to determine what the major changes were for Visual Basic.
+VISUAL BASIC .NET FOR KIDS and BEGINNING VISUAL BASIC .NET were both written for the new Visual Basic .NET 2002 development environment.

 2003 – JAVA FOR KIDS, BEGINNING JAVA, LEARN JAVA GUI APPLICATIONS were all written for the popular Sun Java development environment.